Hermitian null loci: Preliminaries

 where the $f_j$'s are local generators of a coherent sheaf $\mathcal{I}$, and $g$ is a bounded function on $U$, \item there is a (global) proper modification $\pi: X'\to X$ of $X$, obtained as a finite composition of blow-ups with smooth centers, and an effective divisor $\sum_\ell a_\ell D_\ell $ with normal crossings such that one can write $\f\circ\pi$ locally as

-where $(g_\ell=0)$ are local equations of the divisors $D_\ell$ and $h$ is a smooth function. \end{enumerate} If a current $T=\theta+\dc\f$ with $\f$ a quasi-psh function having almost analytic singularities (along subscheme $V(\mathcal{I})$ induced by $\mathcal{I}$), then one says that $T$ has {\em almost analytic singularities}. \end{definition} Let us emphasize that the definition above is a bit lengthy but turns out to be the most suitable one for this paper.
-We will see below the $\ddbar$-class with appropriate positivity contains plenty of currents with such singularities. \begin{definition} We say that a real (1,1)-current $T$ is a {\em Hermitian current} if there exists a Hermitian metric $\omega$ such that $T\geq \omega$.
+where $(g_\ell=0)$ are local equations of the divisors $D_\ell$ and $h$ is a smooth function. \end{enumerate} If a current $T=\theta+\dc\f$ with $\f$ a quasi-psh function having almost analytic singularities (along subscheme $V(\mathcal{I})$ induced by $\mathcal{I}$), then one says that $T$ has {\em almost analytic singularities}. \end{definition} We emphasize that the definition above is a bit lengthy, but turns out to be the most suitable one for this paper.
+We will see below that a $\ddbar$-class with appropriate positivity contains plenty of currents with such singularities. \begin{definition} We say that a real (1,1)-current $T$ is a {\em Hermitian current} if there exists a Hermitian metric $\omega$ such that $T\geq \omega$.

 The $\ddbar$-class $[\theta]$ is said to be {\em big} if it contains a Hermitian current, i.e., there exists $\f\in\PSH(X,\theta)$ such that $T=\theta+\dc\f\geq \omega$ for some Hermitian form $\omega$.
-In this case, the smooth representative $\theta$ is also called a big (1,1) form. \end{definition} We introduce the notion of psh envelopes, understood as the {\em least singularity} function lying below a prescribed one. \begin{definition} Given a Borel function $f:X\to\mathbb{R}$, we define the {\em $\theta$-psh envelope} of $f$ by
+In this case, the smooth representative $\theta$ is also called big. \end{definition} We introduce the notion of psh envelopes understood as the {\em least singularity} function lying below a prescribed one. \begin{definition} Given a Borel function $f:X\to\mathbb{R}$, we define the {\em $\theta$-psh envelope} of $f$ by